rsumner31/bootstrap1/docs/4.0/layout/grid.md

     </div>
   </div>
 </div>
-{% endexample %}
 </div>

 The above example creates three equal-width columns on small, medium, large, and extra large devices using our predefined grid classes.
 Those columns are centered in the page with the parent `.container`.

 Breaking it down, here's how it works:

-- Containers provide a means to center and horizontally pad your site's contents.
-Use `.container` for a responsive pixel width or `.container-fluid` for `width: 100%` across all viewport and device sizes.
+- Containers provide a means to center your site's contents.
+Use `.container` for fixed width or `.container-fluid` for full width.
-- Rows are wrappers for columns.
-Each column has horizontal `padding` (called a gutter) for controlling the space between them.
-This `padding` is then counteracted on the rows with negative margins.
-This way, all the content in your columns is visually aligned down the left side.
+- Rows are horizontal groups of columns that ensure your columns are lined up properly.
+We use the negative margin method on `.row` to ensure all your content is aligned properly down the left side.
-- In a grid layout, content must be placed within columns and only columns may be immediate children of rows.
+- Content should be placed within columns, and only columns may be immediate children of rows.
-- Thanks to flexbox, grid columns without a specified `width` will automatically layout as equal width columns.
-For example, four instances of `.col-sm` will each automatically be 25% wide from the small breakpoint and up.
-See the [auto-layout columns](#auto-layout-columns) section for more examples.
+- Thanks to flexbox, grid columns without a set width will automatically layout with equal widths.
+For example, four instances of `.col-sm` will each automatically be 25% wide for small breakpoints.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
-So, if you want three equal-width columns across, you can use `.col-4`.
+So, if you want three equal-width columns, you can use `.col-sm-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
 - Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.
-- To make the grid responsive, there are five grid breakpoints, one for each [responsive breakpoint]({{ site.baseurl }}/docs/{{ site.docs_version }}/layout/overview/#responsive-breakpoints): all breakpoints (extra small), small, medium, large, and extra large.
+- There are five grid tiers, one for each [responsive breakpoint]({{ site.baseurl }}/docs/{{ site.docs_version }}/layout/overview/#responsive-breakpoints): all breakpoints (extra small), small, medium, large, and extra large.
-- Grid breakpoints are based on minimum width media queries, meaning **they apply to that one breakpoint and all those above it** (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices, but not the first `xs` breakpoint).
+- Grid tiers are based on minimum widths, meaning they apply to that one tier and all those above it (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices).
-- You can use predefined grid classes (like `.col-4`) or [Sass mixins](#sass-mixins) for more semantic markup.
+- You can use predefined grid classes or Sass mixins for more semantic markup.

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#9-some-html-elements-cant-be-flex-containers).

+Sounds good?
+Great, let's move on to seeing all that in an example.

 ## Grid options